Clause 17.9: sick leave

 17.9.3 The Secretary may direct an employee to participate in a return to work program if the employee has been absent on a long period of sick leave.

-17.9.4 The Department Head may direct an employee to take sick leave if they are satisfied that, due to the employee’s illness, the employee:
+17.9.4 The Secretary may direct an employee to take sick leave if they are satisfied that, due to the employee’s illness, the employee: